Sensing Performance of the IEEE 802.11bf Protocol and Its Impact on Data Communication: Simulation Experiments

 \item Data Throughput: This is the total number of data bits sent by all the STAs divided by the simulation time.

 \item Percent Available Window Duration (PAWD): This is defined as the percentage of SAW duration actually available for sensing related tasks.
-Note that when EDCA acess is used, some part of SAW duration may be lost due to contention.
-In such situations, the PAWD would fall below 100\,\%. \end{itemize}
+Note that when EDCA access is used, some part of the SAW duration may be lost due to contention.
+The PAWD would fall below 100\,\% in such situations. \end{itemize}